 To create the Scheduled perspective, show remaining tasks grouped and sorted by start date.
 This is a planning perspective, so I’d normally suggest using the Project view mode, but I’ve found that Context works better because it lets me focus on progressing individual actions instead of thinking about the project.

 Unfortunately, all the tasks with no start time show up at the top of this list.
 On the Mac and iPad, this isn’t a problem because you can collapse those tasks and get straight to the first of the scheduled tasks.
 The iPhone app doesn’t allow you to collapse sections, so you have to scroll past most of your tasks.

 We’ve talked about tracking what you’re doing today with the Today perspective and what you’ll be doing next with the Scheduled perspective.
 In the next post, we’ll take a look at some other perspectives that will help you complete tasks sooner and not let things fall through the cracks.

 Question: How do you keep track of what you’re doing this week and next to make sure you’re making progress on your goals?
-Leave your insights in the comments below!
+Share your thoughts in the comments, on Twitter, LinkedIn, or Facebook.